 In this paper, we investigated the qualitative properties of the well-known FitzHugh-Nagumo (FHN) chaotic neuron model, which is a two-dimensional simplification of the Hodgkin-Huxley model of spike generation in squid giant axons.
-Next, we derived new results for the output regulation of the FitzHugh-Nagumo (FHN) neuron model via adaptive control method.
-MATLAB plots were depicted to illustrate the phase portraits of the FitzHugh-Nagumo (FHN) neuron model and the output regulation of the FHN neuron model.
+Next, we derived new results for the adaptive synchronization of the identical FitzHugh-Nagumo (FHN) neuron models using Lyapunov stability theory.
+MATLAB plots were depicted to illustrate the phase portraits of the FitzHugh-Nagumo (FHN) neuron model and the adaptive synchronization FHN neuron models.